e1m3m0/AnytimeBooksAngular/README.md

   - WHEN I want to review my reading list
     - THEN I can select a tab to view the saved books.
     - THEN I can view information about the books I have saved.
+    - THEN I can view links to sites for purchasing books or reading reviews.
+    - THEN I can remove the book from list if needed.
   - WHEN I want information about Anytime Books or its developers
     - THEN I can use the navigation links to go to an About page.